- Fee assured

 Please call the Bupa Eye Care team to find out more about and to pre-authorise your treatment on 0345 600 7267.

-Therapies that Lydia Chang regularly performs are:
+Therapies that Miss Chang regularly performs include:

 1. Cataract surgery

 2. Glaucoma surgeries

 b) Microinvasive glaucoma surgery (MIGS) such as iStent

 c) Glaucoma lasers (laser iridotomy and laser trabeculoplasty and cyclodiode).

 Lydia is an expert in assessing glaucoma patients, ranging from straightforward cases to the more complex, higher risk cases.
 She uses the most technologically advanced glaucoma diagnostics tests to investigate her patients.
 She uses decision enhancing software programmes to work out her patients' management plans.
 She is committed to delivering a highly personal approach to looking after her patients to deliver the best possible clinical outcomes.

 Glaucoma surgery including trabeculectomy and microinvasive glaucoma surgery;